-Today, you can expect G to account for just under 2% of any page of written English, and roughly the same proportion of words in a dictionary—including grandiloquence, the use of haughty, extravagant language.
+Today, you can expect G to account for just under 2 percent of any page of written English, and roughly the same proportion of words in a dictionary—including grandiloquence, the use of haughty, extravagant language.

 A 17th century word for someone who drinks milk.

 An 18th century word for a wine bottle.
-Literally means “wine-keeper.”
+It literally means “wine-keeper.”